Neutron-capture elements record the ordered chemical evolution of the disc over time: Results

 In addition to the clear differences between the age-[Ba/Fe] relations (both within each individual cell and across cells), there is a clear upturn of [Ba/Fe] at the oldest ages in most of the chemical cells.
 This feature implies an an elevated amount of Ba almost at the beginning of the Milky Way's chemical evolution history, which is unexpected given that Ba is an $s$-process element primarily synthesized by AGB stars that have a late onset time.
-We note that this upturn feature at the oldest ages has also been reported in an analysis of GALAH DR3 red giant data by \citet[][]{Hayden2020}.
-The authors suggest that this upturn at the oldest ages is due to difficulties in determining $s$-process elements for very old metal-poor stars in the high-$\alpha$ disc.
+We note that this upturn feature at the oldest ages has also been reported in an analysis of GALAH DR3 red giant data by \citet[][]{Hayden2020, Zinn2021}. \citet[][]{Hayden2020} suggest that this upturn at the oldest ages is due to difficulties in determining $s$-process elements for very old metal-poor stars in the high-$\alpha$ disc.
 It is possible that the upturn in [Ba/Fe] at the oldest ages could be due to underlying effects in the determination of Ba for very old red giant stars.
 However, we find that this upturn in [Ba/Fe] at old ages is present in almost all the chemical cells studied, not just in the metal-poor and [$\alpha$/Fe] enhanced cells.
 Given this striking result, we hypothesise another possible explanation to explain this sharp feature.
 We speculate that the clear upturn in [Ba/Fe] at old ages in Fig~\ref{bafe_cells} could be due to the contribution of AGB winds (namely, the main nucleosynthetic process of Ba) having a more delayed onset when compared to SNIa and SNII.
 In this scenario, the primordial [Ba/Fe] at the oldest ages is decreased by the Fe contribution of SNIa, which has a slightly earlier onset time than the contribution from AGB winds.
 This would lead to a decrease in the [Ba/Fe] value at the oldest ages within a window of [Fe/H], as observed in Fig~\ref{bafe_cells}.
 The decrease in [Ba/Fe] would then last for the time frame between the onset of SNIa and AGB winds.
 After this, Ba begins to be synthesised in the winds of low/intermediate AGB stars, leading to an increase in [Ba/Fe] towards younger ages as observed in our [Ba/Fe]-age profiles.
 While this scenario is speculative, it is possible to reconcile the trends observed in Fig~\ref{bafe_cells} under this hypothesis.
-Furthermore, we also speculate that the reason for this abrupt upturn in [Ba/Fe] at the oldest ages across all cells may indicate that the oldest disc stars (Age $>$ 10 Gyr) may not have formed with the same radius-[Fe/H] gradients as the rest of the disc.
+Moreover, recent theoretical results predict such a behaviour in the evolution of [Ba/Fe] at the oldest ages \citep[][]{Kobayashi2020b}, reinforcing the notion that this feature is likely physical.
+Furthermore, we also speculate that the reason for this abrupt upturn in [Ba/Fe] at the oldest ages across all cells may indicate that the oldest disc stars (Age $>$ 10 Gyr) may not have formed with the same radius-[Fe/H] gradients as the rest of the disc \citep[][]{Sales2021}.

 In any case, we note that such features do not affect our modelling procedure when fitting the data with the Chempy GCE model (see Section~\ref{sec_modelling}) as we choose to only utilise [Ba/Fe] and age measurements for stars with ages between 2-10 Gyr in our analysis.
 Thus, we suggest that this unexpected upturn at the oldest ages should be further investigated in future studies.